OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 ## Action {#action}

 Action-level variables are available during execution of an action.
-Indexer notion such as `Octopus.Action[Website].TargetRoles` can be used to refer to values for different actions.
+Indexer notation such as `Octopus.Action[Website].TargetRoles` can be used to refer to values for different actions.

 `Octopus.Action.Container.Image`